How to Stay Safe in Cape Town: 13 Tips

 11) Book Hiking Tours

 I never hike alone in Cape Town, but I do feel safe just going with one other friend.
 However, there have been some reports of muggings on the mountains recently, so if you’re concerned, the best thing to do is book a hiking tour.
+I’ve actually got a whole article on the best guided hikes in Cape Town here.

-To be honest, if you want to do something like hiking Lion’s Head at sunrise or sunset, I would advise booking a tour anyway.
-I’d certainly be worried about scrambling in the dark without a professional on hand!
 This tour has over 300 5-star reviews and promises a morning (or evening) that you’ll never forget.
-It costs R1,600 per person and includes head torches, flashlights, and snacks, so there’s no need to go shopping beforehand!
+It includes head torches, flashlights, and snacks, so there’s no need to go shopping beforehand!
 Plus, you get free cancellation when you book through Viator.

 12) Get a SIM card

-I think it’s always a good idea to get a local SIM card when you travel, but it’s especially important in Cape Town because
+I think it’s always a good idea to get a local SIM card when you travel, but it’s especially important in Cape Town because there’s not that much public WiFi available.
+Plus, the city doesn’t have a very extensive public transport network so you’ll need mobile data to call an Uber.

 Plus, then you’ll be able to use Google Maps to help you get around and stay in contact with friends.
-You’ll definitely be safer with a SIM.
+You’ll definitely be safer with a SIM!

 13) Make sure you have travel insurance

 When you’re going somewhere like Cape Town, where muggings are unfortunately common, you definitely want to have travel insurance.
-I use the travel insurance I get with my American Express card.
-I don’t use my Amex abroad because it does have transaction fees, but I think the lounge access, travel insurance, and rewards make it worth it.

-Alternatively, World Nomads are also a popular choice if you’re looking for something affordable.
+World Nomads are also a popular choice if you’re looking for something affordable.
 But if you have a credit card, definitely look into what that covers before spending extra money on travel insurance.

 Cape Town Safety FAQS: